-- Lonsdale Quay – the public market remained open throughout the spring as did a number of its food-related vendors.
-Other stores started opening after the May Long Weekend too.
+- Lonsdale Quay – the public market has remained open throughout the pandemic.

 Several major department stores closed initially.
-Most though are now reopening.
+Most though have now reopened.

 We’d love to list all retailers that have remained open or have reopened, especially smaller and locally-owned ones.
 That would be impossible though.
 Instead, below, we list places where you can find lists of what’s open in specific parts of the Lower Mainland.